neondatabase/website/content/docs/reference/compatibility.md

 You can use connection pooling in Neon to increase the number of supported connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).
 </Admonition>

-### Configuring Postgres parameters in a session context
+### Configuring Postgres parameters for a session, database, or role

-Neon permits configuring parameters that have a `user` context, meaning that the parameter can be set by a connected user within a specific session using a [SET](https://www.postgresql.org/docs/current/sql-set.html) command.
-These parameters are also referred to as "run-time parameters".
+Neon permits configuring parameters that have a `user` context, meaning that the parameter can be set for a session, database, or role.
 You can identify Postgres parameters with a `user` context by running the following command:

 ```sql
 SELECT name